Find Trade Colleges

 $24,224 Avg 4-Year Student Loan

 Maryland ranked #36 in the nation for trade school degrees handed out in 2021.
 Around 6,220 students received some type of diploma that year.
-Students who live in the state can take advantage of in-state tuition averaging $12,736 a year, while students from out-of-state may pay a higher average tuition of $18,235 a year.
+The average in-state tuition for students attending college in Maryland is $12,736 a year, while the average out-of-state tuition is $18,235 a year.

 An estimated 53% of college students in Maryland take out loans, with the average loan amount being $6,056 per year.